mwitman1/ColorBooked/README.md

 2. K-means clustering to segment the image into N different colors
 3. Edge detection on the segmented RGB image

-This approach leads to guaranteed closure of all contours in the final outlined image when performing edge detection..
+This approach leads to guaranteed closure of all contours in the final outlined image when performing the edge detection step.
+The final product is the color segmented image and the outlined image for coloring.

 Usage:

 python /path/to/color_booked.py image.jpg --blur StdDev --colors num_colors

 StDev: the standard deviation of the Gaussian blur.
 Default = min(width px, height px)/500